Poem by Ella Empson Brown, illustration by Skai Campbell, piece commissioned by Nature over Natter for the Wildlife Trust of South and West Wales

 Skai Campbell, the incredible artist behind this piece, said “I am an illustrator studying in London, and most of my work is based around nature.
 It’s Cliche to say, but I always feel most myself when I’m in nature, and luckily, I currently live right next to a pretty cool river, so I am constantly reminded of how beautiful and powerful rivers are and how much life they bring.
 I hope that this piece communicates how important rivers are, but also that it reflects their beauty and power.
 RIVERS ARE THE BEST!!!”

-This piece has been commissioned as part of Nature over Natter, who aim to rewrite the narrative of the climate crisis, from one of hopelessness and doomism to one of positivity and resilience!
-They specifically commission young artists and connect them with conservation charities across the UK.
-Tammie, who co-directs Nature over Natter and is also a member of our youth forum, said “I have so thoroughly enjoyed helping the collaboration between Skai & The Wildlife Trust Cardiff come to life.
+This piece has been commissioned as part of Nature over Natter.
+They are working to rewrite the narrative of the climate crisis, from one of hopelessness and doomism to one of positivity and resilience!
+They commission young artists and connect them with conservation charities across the UK.
+Tammie, who co-directs Nature over Natter and is also a member of our youth forum, said “I have so thoroughly enjoyed helping the collaboration between Skai and The Wildlife Trust of South & West Wales come to life.
 Youth collaboration is key in shaping a greener, happier future for us all!
-Please see this work as a celebration of the Wildlife Trust and their outstanding commitment of co-production with young people”.
+Please see this work as a celebration of The Wildlife Trust and their outstanding commitment of co-production with young people”.

-We feel as though this piece truly demonstrates how important rivers can be.
-Throughout the creation process it’s brought artists, poets, conservationists, and young people from across the UK together, and we hope with its release we can inspire you to go out to your local river and connect to the wonderful community of people & wildlife that call the banks of your river home.
+This piece truly demonstrates how important rivers can be.
+It’s brought artists, poets, conservationists, and young people from across the UK together.
+We hope it can inspire you to go out to your local river and connect to the wonderful community of people and wildlife that call the banks of your river home.

-To see more of Skai’s artwork, follow him on socials media at @Skoshbell on instagram.
+To see more of Skai’s artwork, follow @skhoshbell on Instagram.